RemiAllio/MitoFinder/metaspades/share/spades/README.md

 -   Running SPAdes without preliminary read error correction (e.g. without BayesHammer or IonHammer) will likely require more time and memory.
 -   Each module removes its temporary files as soon as it finishes.
 -   SPAdes uses 512 Mb per thread for buffers, which results in higher memory consumption.
 If you set memory limit manually, SPAdes will use smaller buffers and thus less RAM.
--   Performance statistics is given for SPAdes version 3.13.0.
+-   Performance statistics is given for SPAdes version 3.14.1.

 <a name="sec2"></a>
-#Installation
+# Installation

-SPAdes requires a 64-bit Linux system or Mac OS and Python (supported versions are Python2: 2.4–2.7, and Python3: 3.2 and higher) to be pre-installed on it.
+SPAdes requires a 64-bit Linux system or Mac OS and Python (supported versions are Python 2.7, and Python3: 3.2 and higher) to be pre-installed on it.
 To obtain SPAdes you can either download binaries or download source code and compile it yourself. []()

 In case of successful installation the following files will be placed in the `bin` directory:

 -   `spades.py` (main executable script)
 -   `metaspades.py` (main executable script for [metaSPAdes](#meta))
 -   `plasmidspades.py` (main executable script for [plasmidSPAdes](#plasmid))
+-   `metaplasmidspades.py` (main executable script for [metaplasmidSPAdes](#metaextrachromosomal))
+-   `metaviralspades.py` (main executable script for [metaviralSPAdes](#metaextrachromosomal))
 -   `rnaspades.py` (main executable script for [rnaSPAdes](rnaspades_manual.html))
--   `truspades.py` (main executable script for [truSPAdes](truspades_manual.html))
+-   `truspades.py` (main executable script for [truSPAdes](truspades_manual.html), DEPRECATED)
+-   `rnaviralspades.py` (main executable script for rnaviralSPAdes)
+-   `coronaspades.py` (wrapper script for coronaSPAdes mode)
 -   `spades-core`  (assembly module)
 -   `spades-gbuilder`  (standalone graph builder application)
 -   `spades-gmapper`  (standalone long read to graph aligner)